dianabasilio/docker-example/README.md

 To automatically remove the container when it exits. flag --rm ` $docker run -p 8000:80 -d --rm <IMAGEID> `

+To inspect image.
+To know all about that image, when was it created, the configurations like ports or variables, docker version, operating system.
+` $docker image inspect IMAGEID> `

 ## Questions

 ### What are "Images" (when working with Docker)?